-Due to the City’s unique local climatic, geologic and topographic conditions, accessory dwelling units are not permitted in certain hillside residential areas that are determined to have inadequate roadways to provide adequate ingress and egress for emergency access and evacuation in the event of a fire or other emergency.
-As outlined in LMC 18.23.040, it is the determination of the City, in conjunction with the Central Marin Fire Department, that additional dwelling units in the following mapped areas would present negative impact on traffic flow and public safety: ADU Restricted Zones Map
+Accessory dwelling units are not permitted in certain hillside residential areas that are determined to have inadequate roadways to provide adequate ingress and egress for emergency access and evacuation in the event of a fire or other emergency.
+See LMC 18.23.040.

-The website covers each step of the process, from thinking about building to permits and construction.
+See ADU Marin for information on each step of the process, from thinking about building to permits and construction.
 It features stories from homeowners who have built an ADU and renters now living and working in Marin, along with more than a dozen floorplans.
 Plus, there is a calculator to estimate what it might cost and potential rental income.
 The workbook goes deeper into the process and is full of exercises, checklists, and activities.
 Whether a homeowner needs to brainstorm ideas, choose a contractor, find a tenant to rent their finished ADU, they will find helpful guidance and resources each step of the way.
-Creating more housing options, especially affordable units, is a top priority of the cities, towns, and County of Marin.
-ADUs are an important way to create more housing in Larkspur while maintaining our special community character.
+Creating more housing options, especially affordable units, is a top priority for Larkspur.